kongzilla-ks/kong/docs/solana_integration_overview.md

 With the IC local replica running ("dfx start"), to deploy the Kong backend, do the following

 1. Run "scripts/deploy_kong.sh local" - compiles the backend, create the test tokens (ICP, ksUSDT, ksBTC, ksETH, ksKONG), initialize some pools and other setups.
-This may take some time, but when done the IC setup and canisters should be deployed
+This may take some time, but when done the kong_backend and the test token ledger canisters should be deployed

 kong_rpc, also needs to be deployed for Solana to work.
 Do the following,

-1. In a new Terminal, in kong_rpc directory, run "cargo run".
+2. In a new Terminal, in kong_rpc directory, run "cargo run".
 This will output several logs regarding the configuration and then eventually the it will just keep sending Solana latest hash txs

 ## Test Solana transactions